Johjo/spandor/documentation/commands/start_game_command.md

     4 cards level 3 are revealed
 ```

-## Rules : Some elements depends on number of player
+## Rules : Some elements depends on number of player (TODO)
 ```
-Title : Specific preparation for two players
+Title : Specific preparation for two players (DONE) Given
-Given
     2 players
 When